Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter

-Here, $\hat{m}_n= \sum_{i=1}^N \delta({\bf r}-{\bf r}_i) \cos (n\theta_i)$ and $m_n=\langle \hat m_n \rangle$, where $\langle\dots\rangle$ represent averages over noise realizations. {The lack of steady-state current shows $g$ to be uniform in the phase-separated system, equal to some constant $\bar g$.}
+Here, $\hat{m}_n= \sum_{i=1}^N \delta({\bf r}-{\bf r}_i) \cos (n\theta_i)$ and $m_n=\langle \hat m_n \rangle$, where $\langle\dots\rangle$ represent averages over noise realizations.
+The lack of steady-state current shows $g$ to be uniform in the phase-separated system, equal to some constant $\bar g$.

-Remarkably, for homogeneous systems the expression for $g$ in Eq.~\eqref{pressure-field} reduces exactly to the equation of state (EOS) found previously for the mechanical pressure $P$ of PFAPs~\cite{Solon:2015:PRL}.
+For homogeneous systems the expression for $g$ in Eq.~\eqref{pressure-field} reduces exactly to the equation of state (EOS) found previously for the mechanical pressure $P$ of PFAPs~\cite{Solon:2015:PRL}.
 Thus $g$ is equal between phases, as it was for QSAPs, but now it represents pressure, not chemical potential.
 Moreover, Eq.~\eqref{pressure-field} generalizes the pressure EOS of~\cite{Solon:2015:PRL} to inhomogeneous situations.
-It can formally be written $g = g_0(\rho(x)) + g_{\rm int}([\rho],x)$ where $g_0(\rho)$ is the pressure in a notionally homogeneous system of density $\rho$, and the `interfacial' term $g_{\rm int}$ represents all nonlocal corrections to this.
-The form of $g$ used in Eq.~\eqref{eq:dynamics-general} can then for PFAPs be viewed as a gradient expansion of Eq.~\eqref{pressure-field}.
+It can formally be written $g = g_0(\rho(x)) + g_{\rm int}([\rho],x)$ where $g_0(\rho)$ is the pressure in a notionally homogeneous system with average density $\rho$, and the `interfacial' term $g_{\rm int}$ represents all nonlocal corrections to this.
+The form of $g$ used in Eq.~\eqref{eq:dynamics-general} can then be viewed as a gradient expansion of Eq.~\eqref{pressure-field} for PFAPs.

 One way forward would be to make that expansion (or perhaps avoid it by using a closed-form ansatz for $g_{\rm int}$), and then find $R(\rho)$ and $\phi(R)$ analytically as was done for QSAPs above.
 Here however we proceed differently, approximating instead the local part, $g_0(\rho)$, of $g$ in Eq.~\eqref{pressure-field} by a well benchmarked, {semi-empirical} EOS, with parameters constrained by simulations of uniform phases at $\Pe=40<\Pe_c$~\cite{supp}.
 We thus retain the {\em exact structure} of the nonlocal terms, $g_{\rm int}(x) \equiv g([\rho],x)-g_0(\rho(x))$ in Eq.~\eqref{pressure-field}, but find them numerically.
 Although less predictive than knowing such terms algebraically, our method clearly illustrates how they select the binodals.
 Furthermore, $g_{\rm int}$ includes all orders in gradient and hence does not rely on a gradient expansion, contrary to Eq.~\eqref{eq:dynamics-general}.